-Students wondering where to go to college and how to get there, or parents trying to unravel the mystery of the college and the financial aid application process, College Answer is the site for you.
-This is the Web's premiere destination for getting a head start on preparing for the world of continuing education.
+This is a destination for getting a head start on preparing for the world of continuing education.
 You'll find pointers on the entire "Going-to-College" process from preparation to getting loans.
 College Answer also has interactive tools that enable you to analyze the affordability of schools, compare financial aid award letters, and search for scholarships.

 This program allows students from small schools to graduate with an Associate of Arts degree or enough college credits to enter a four-year, baccalaureate program as a college junior.
 The Bill & Melinda Gates Foundation, Carnegie Corporation of New York, the Ford Foundation and the W.K.
 Kellogg Foundation, have provided funding to establish more than 130 Early College High Schools by 2010.

 United Planet Quests are designed to be immersive, authentic, comprehensive and provide students with everything they need to succeed.
 The program elements allow students to engage fully with a new culture, forge strong relationships, and challenge themselves.
 Most importantly, United Planet partners with communities to ensure student experiences will be important, relevant and helpful.

 Vedu provides a video essay platform for college applications and facilitates online meeting points for student interviews.

 This website is packed with college-bound information including: learning how to plan for college; finding the right college and visiting campuses online; finding your dream job and learning how to get it; and learning about, calculating and applying for financial aid.